osg-htc/osg-htc.github.io/_community/school/david-swanson.md

 	* "Computational Biology on OSG"
 	* [Presentation at OSG AHM 2021](https://indico.fnal.gov/event/47040/contributions/208348/)

-#### More about the recipient

-Nick Cooley, 2021 recipient of the David Swanson Award, attended the OSG School in 2018.
+**Nick Cooley**, 2021 recipient of the David Swanson Award, attended the OSG School in 2018.
 Since that time, Nick and his group at the University of Pittsburgh have undertaken a number of projects benefiting from dHTC and OSG capabilities, with more than 2 million hours of compute usage on the Open Science Pool in the last year.
 Nick discussed [his work](https://indico.fnal.gov/event/47040/contributions/208348/) in computational biology on OSG.

 ### 2022